adidiner/colinthecomputer/README.md

 - `depth_image` - collects the snapshot's raw depth image data, and creates a 2D heatmap representation, accessible as a `JPG` image.

 - `feelings` - collects the snapshot's feelings.

+To add a new parser, simply add a `parse_something` method with a `field` attribute.

+See [Parsers](https://colin-the-computer.readthedocs.io/en/latest/colinthecomputer.parsers.html#module-colinthecomputer.parsers) for more information.

 ### The Saver